Île Amsterdam: Birds

 The island is home to the endemic Amsterdam albatross, which breeds only on the Plateau des Tourbières.
 Other rare species are the brown skua, Antarctic tern and western rockhopper penguin.
 The Amsterdam duck is now extinct, as are the local breeding populations of several petrels.
 There was once possibly a species of rail inhabiting the island, as a specimen was taken in the 1790s (which has been lost), but this was either extinct by 1800 or was a straggler of an extant species.
 The common waxbill has been introduced.
-Both the Plateau des Tourbières and Falaises d'Entrcasteaux have been identified as Important Bird Areas by BirdLife International, the latter for its large breeding colony of Indian yellow-nosed albatrosses.
+Both the Plateau des Tourbières and Falaises d'Entrecasteaux have been identified as Important Bird Areas by BirdLife International, the latter for its large breeding colony of Indian yellow-nosed albatrosses.

 Mammals

 There are no native land mammals.
 Subantarctic fur seals and southern elephant seals breed on the island.
-Introduced mammals include the house mouse, brown rat, and feral cats.
-An eradication campaign of these invasive species was started in 2023.
+Introduced mammals include the house mouse, brown rat and feral cats.
+An eradication campaign of these invasive species was started in 2023, which plans to eradicate all cats and rats from the island by late 2024.

 A distinct breed of wild cattle, Amsterdam Island cattle, also inhabited the island from 1871 to 2010.
-They originated from the introduction of five animals by Heurtin during his brief attempt at settlement of the island in 1871, and by 1988 had increased to an estimated 2,000.
+They originated from the introduction of five animals by Heurtin during his brief attempt at settlement of the island in 1871 and by 1988 had increased to an estimated 2,000.
 Following recognition that the cattle were damaging the island ecosystems, a fence was built restricting them to the northern part of the island.
 In 2007 it was decided to eradicate the population of cattle entirely, resulting in the slaughter of the cattle between 2008 and 2010.